DNP3 Driver

 Connecting to a Device

-Ignition's DNP3 driver can connect directly to any devices that support Ethernet communication through the master station.
-It is important to make a new device connection for each of the outstations (remote devices), setting the source and destination addresses for each in Ignition's device connection.
+The DNP3 driver connects to devices that support Ethernet communication through a master station.
+Create a separate device connection for each outstation (remote device) by setting the source and destination addresses in the device connection settings.

-• Hostname: Enter IP address or hostname of the device.
+- Hostname: IP address or hostname of the device.

 Connection Settings